ChalmersGU-AI-course/AI-lecture-slides/lecture4.md

     - the *goal test* is a set of *constraints* specifying allowable combinations
       of values for subsets of variables

-- Since CSP is more specific, it allows useful algorithms with more power than standard search algorithms
+- {:.fragment} Since CSP is more specific, it allows useful algorithms with more power than standard search algorithms

 -----